What’s next for interest rates in Ireland?

 It looks as though interest rates in Ireland will decrease, following the recent ECB rate cuts, but this is dependent on the wider economy, and what happens in the eurozone.

-Experts are predicting another cut in December, as inflation appears to be under control.
+Some ECB policymakers are predicting further cuts in 2025.
 However, if inflation rebounds, the ECB may be more cautious when it comes to rate easing.

 What does this mean for Irish savers?